ericklein/button/README.md

 ### Contributors

 ### Software Dependencies
+  - none

 ### BOM
-  - simple button
+  - 2 pin button
+  - 2 wires

 ### Pinouts
-  - Assumes 10K resistor inline before ground, no use of Arduino board pullup (see diagram)
+  - one button pin to board ground
+  - one button pin to board digital pin with INPUT_PULLUP for resistance

 ### Information Sources
   - https://www.teachmemicro.com/create-arduino-library/

-### Issues

 ### Questions
-  - 04/21/20 - Do Adafruit ARM boards have pin pullup?
+  - 04/21/20 - Do all (Adafruit) ARM boards have pin pullup?
+If not, use resistor, remove pinMode from .cpp, flip digitalRead values back

 ### Learnings
   - 04/21/20 - Agree that button within rotary encoder should be handled by this library, not embedded button handler in rotaryencoder library.
 Not all rotary encoders have a button embedded, this creates duplicate code.

 ### Feature Requests
   - 05/14/19
-    - error handling; can we determine if the button is initialized/reading properly
     - add library.properties; see Information Sources for howto
-  - 06/02/19
-    - code is completely timing dependent?!
-I have to tweak the short press/long press differentiator on every MCU
-    - error handling; bad parameters

 ### Revisions
   - 10/17/14